Helen Glover: 2021

 In January 2021 it was announced that Glover had restarted training.
 At the 2021 European Rowing Championships in Varese, Italy, she won the gold medal in the coxless pair (W2-) teamed with Polly Swann.
 They won their heat in 7 minutes 8.91 seconds, the fastest qualifiers.
 They completed the final in 7 mins 2.73 seconds, having eventually overhauled the Romanian crew of Adriana Ailincai and Iuliana Buhus by 0.29 seconds.
-In interviews they noted that Swann hadn't raced for 2 years and Glover hadn't raced for 5 years, since the Olympic final in Brazil.
+In interviews they noted that Swann had not raced for two years and Glover had not for five years, since the Olympic final in Brazil.

 In June 2021, she and Swann were selected for the women's pair for the Summer Olympics in Tokyo, making her the first mother to row for Britain.
-On July 28 they qualified for the A Final by finishing second in their semi-final.
-In the final on July 29 they finished in fourth position, completing in 6 minutes 54.96 seconds, which was 4.77 seconds behind the Gold medalists, Grace Prendergast and Kerri Gowler of New Zealand and 2.86 seconds behind the bronze medalists Caileigh Filmer and Hillary Janssens of Canada.
+On 28 July, they qualified for the A Final by finishing second in their semi-final.
+In the final on 29 July, they finished in fourth position, completing in 6 minutes 54.96 seconds, which was 4.77 seconds behind the Gold medalists, Grace Prendergast and Kerri Gowler of New Zealand and 2.86 seconds behind the bronze medalists Caileigh Filmer and Hillary Janssens of Canada.
 Afterwards Glover said "The reward is knowing that we crossed the line giving it our all.
 The frustration would have been coming away from thinking we had more and we didn't."

-2022 Coastal rowing - Beach Sprint
+2022

 In October 2022 Glover made her debut in the World Rowing Coastal Championships, and won silver in the women's solo class (CW1x) of the 'Beach Sprint' finals.
 The event, organised by World Rowing at Saundersfoot in Pembrokeshire, Wales, was truncated on safety grounds due to severe weather, but she was ranked second behind the New Zealand Olympian Emma Twigg who took gold.
 The event incorporates sprinting on the beach to the water's edge, launching directly out to sea and rounding a buoy marker, before returning to shore and sprinting to the finish line.

+2023

+At the 2023 World Rowing Championships in Belgrade, she won the World Championship bronze medal in the women's coxless four.

+2024

+Glover was selected as part of the women's coxless four in the Great Britain squad for the 2024 Summer Olympics in Paris.
+She was also chosen to be one of Team GB's flag-bearers at the opening ceremony alongside diver Tom Daley.